Medically reviewed on May 18, 2018

-Many drugs can interact with ritonavir, and some drugs should not be used together.
-Tell your doctor about all medicines you use, and those you start or stop using.
+Many drugs can affect ritonavir, and some drugs should not be used at the same time.
+Tell your doctor about all your current medicines and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - Drug Images